-In the course of 2019-20 one new parent was elected and a further governor will be nominated as a co-opted governor at the Autumn term 2020 meeting.
+In the course of 2020-21 one new co-opted governor was nominated at the Autumn term 2020 meeting.
 These appointments ensure that a different parent experience and perspective is available to the Governing Body.

 The Governors have conducted a skills audit to inform future recruitment to the Governing Body.